pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 - Convenient debugging
 - "Magic commands", which provide functionality such as allowing other languages

-Magic commands are not the only way to integrate SQL into a Python environment.
+Magic commands are not the only way to express SQL in a Python environment.
 Many libraries and functions, some of which we'll explore, are designed to accept plain-text SQL queries.
-A perk of the magic commands which refer to other languages is that they should yield the kind of keyword-formatting you would expect of an editor for the language.
+A perk of the magic commands is that, for another language, they should express the same kind of keyword formatting you would see from an editor designed for that language.

 Working in a Google Colab Python notebook, which you can download <a href="https://github.com/pw598/Articles/blob/main/notebooks/MySQL_via_Shell_and_Python.ipynb">here</a>, we will start with shell commands, and progress to include Python functions which wrap SQL queries.
 Of course, hosting your business's database in Google Colab (or through a notebook alone) would be highly problematic, unless you somehow mitigate the fact that the data will disappear at the end of your session.
 However, for our purposes of demonstration and replicability, it will work nicely.

-I must also mention that you should not include passwords in your code, even though I have, for simplicity.
+I must also mention that you should not include passwords in your code, even though I have below for simplicity.
 Instead, keep the sensitive commands stored in a secure .sql or text file to be read upon execution, or store the passwords securely in your operating system environment.

 Since Google Colab runs on a Linux environment, the shell commands are in Bash.
 Don't be intimidated if the commands look unfamiliar, but do check out the following resources if looking for context.